Type approval of apparatus

-The updated certificates are necessary as the existing certificates of approval, issued under the Ionising Radiations Regulations 1985 (IRR85), expired on 31 December 1999.
-The new certificates are issued under the Ionising Radiations Regulations 1999 (IRR99).
+The updated certificates replace the certificates issued under the Ionising Radiations Regulations 1999 (IRR99).
+The new certificates are issued under the Ionising Radiations Regulations 2017 (IRR17).

 The updated certificates do not introduce any major changes to the previous certificates.
 Those devices that conformed to the previous certificates, issued in 1999, will comply with the 2017 certificates.
 Employers should check that their devices continue to conform to the conditions in the updated certificates and should notify the HSE Radiation Team ([email protected]) if the devices cannot be shown to satisfy these conditions.
 In most cases employers will need to do no more than check that they are complying with the conditions in the certificates of type approval.
 Employers will only need to notify HSE or apply for registration, as appropriate, where these conditions cannot be met.